NathanOtano/TableFlowy/README.md

 # Usage

-1. Navigate to the Workflowy (or derivative) page that has your outline.
+1. Navigate to the Workflowy page that has your outline.
 2. Click the bookmark.
 3. The script:
     - Builds a table of bullets that match the special-tag criteria.